 Our commitment to research is leading to the development of a truly implantable artificial kidney.
 The real potential for miniaturization greatly adds to its impending creation.
 As with the wearable and standalone devices, the identical methodology will be used in its design.

 Prototype 01: We have built a prototype that we will use for initial in-vivo testing.
 Testing will lead to advancements in functionality, quality, and safety.
 Subsequently, we plan to miniaturize the device for use in a wearable and implantable artificial kidney.
 Due to its relatively small size, redesigning it for home use isn’t an issue.
 Constructing a larger model for use in clinics is an uncomplicated engineering process as well.
-Testing is scheduled to begin in mid to late summer 2019.

 For more in-depth technical information read: OUR TECHNOLOGY vs DIALYSIS